ottotsuma/Melvor-Classes-Species/README.md

 Profile is a brand new skill which combines themes from Astrology, Thieving and Agility.
 It provides an easy way to obtain gold and powerful bonuses that benefit other skills.

-Earn tips (GP) while you train shouts with various species, then Master the shouts you have trained to provide you with powerful bonuses while you train other skills.
+Earn tips (GP) while you train yous with various species, then Master the yous you have trained to provide you with powerful bonuses while you train other skills.

 This mod includes a new mastery token for the skill and both skill cape and superior skill cape.